mcbobke/mcbobke.github.io/_posts/2019-05-21-INPROGRESS.md

   - powershell
   - basics
 ---
-When I'm doing daily work in the shell, there are a number of cmdlets and associated arguments that I find myself typing endlessly.
-Maybe getting these written out with explanations and examples will help some of you out while you learn PowerShell, however I do believe that these are useful regardless of your level of experience.
-You really never stop "learning" and there will always be situations where a specific cmdlet is on the tip of your tongue and you need to remind yourself of it.
+When I'm doing daily work in the shell, there are a number of cmdlets and associated arguments that I find myself typing often to discover new things and re-discover topics that I've previously covered.
+Maybe getting these written out with explanations and examples will help some of you while you learn PowerShell, however I do believe that these are useful regardless of your level of experience.
+You really never stop learning (and definitely never stop forgetting).
+There will always be situations where you need to go back to the basics, so to speak.

 ## Get-Help

+### -Full

+### -Examples

+## Get-Command

+### -Module

+## Get-Module

+### -ListAvailable

+## Get-InstalledModule

+## Get-Member